hikikones/bevy-sequential-actions/README.md

         .config(AddConfig {
             // Add each action to the back of the queue
             order: AddOrder::Back,
-            // Start action if nothing is currently running
+            // Start the next in the queue if nothing is currently running
             start: true,
-            // Repeat the action
+            // Repeat the action by adding it back to the queue when it is removed
             repeat: false,
         })
         .add(move_action)